-In order to ensure the safety of students and staff, the Excelsior Springs High School building, parking lot, automobiles on school property, and the surrounding areas will be subject to search by school officials and outside agencies.
+In order to insure the safety of students and staff, the Excelsior Springs Area Career Center building, parking lot, automobiles on school property, and the surrounding areas will be subject to search by Drug Search Dogs and by Pyrotechnic Dogs.
 During the search all students and staff are to remain in the rooms until the all clear is given.
-(For full policy, see Board Policy JFCH)
+(For full policy, see Board Policy JFCH).